cs3org/wopiserver/src/core/readme.md

 ## WOPI server - core module

-This module includes the core WOPI protocol implementation, along with the discovery logic in the `discovery.py` module (to be moved to Reva) and the interoperable lock APIs in the `ioplocks.py` module.
+This module includes the core WOPI protocol implementation, along with the discovery logic in the `discovery.py` module.
+The latter has already been implemented in Reva's WOPI appprovider driver, therefore this implementation will eventually be removed.

 To access the storage, three interfaces are provided: